Transgender women unable to compete in women’s football in Scotland next season

 Trans women were eligible to play under the previous policy on a case-by-case basis and if they reduced their testosterone to approved levels.

-The Football Association in England has yet to make any comment regarding its policy since the Supreme Court ruling was handed down on April 16.

-The ruling clarified that Section 195 of the Equality Act which permits the lawful exclusion of athletes from gender-affected sports on the basis of sex was “plainly predicated on biological sex”.
+The Supreme Court ruling, handed down on April 16, clarified that Section 195 of the Equality Act which permits the lawful exclusion of athletes from gender-affected sports on the basis of sex was “plainly predicated on biological sex”.

 The English FA still allows trans women to compete against and alongside biological women, provided they meet reduced testosterone levels.